Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Non-Contest Solutions/#134 Circular Tour of Petrol Pumps/ReadMe.md

 * Since the elements of the queue are in order (and can be determined if we are given the first element and the size of the queue), we don't need and explicit queue.
 * Just update size while enqueuing and update `start` only when the first element is being enqueue.
 * While clearing the queue, set `start` to -1 and `size` to 0.

+# Tasks

+* Read *LeetCode's* top solution for an alternate approach.